nabariaz/User-stories/README.md

 2. Forgot password: Naba

   	2.1 UI Design - SwiftUI/Storyboard

     		2.1.1 Two fields - enter new password, re-enter new password

   	2.2 Error handling - New password and re-enter new password fields match, either one of them is not empty when clicking on the save button, verify new password is not the same as old password

   	2.3 Update password to new password in the login database

   	2.4 Update user session - storing new password in keychain

   	2.5 Unit testing

-3. Signup
+3. Signup: Naba

+	3.1 User information - email, username, password

+	3.2 UI Design - SwiftUI/Storyboard

+	3.3 Add validation for email

+	3.4 Add validation for username

+	3.5 Error handling - email exists, username is not taken by another user, account is being created with an email that doesn't already have an account associated with it

+	3.6 Add user to the login database using credential after successful creation

+	3.7 Navigate to login page

+	3.8 Unit testing

-4. Displying list of issues
+4. Displying list of issues: Naba

+	4.1

+	4.2

+	4.3

+	4.4

+	4.5